-If you’re investing time, energy, and money into taking care of your face, but you stop right at the jawline — you’re leaving out two of the most delicate, expressive, and easily aged parts of your body: the neck and décolleté.
+If you’re investing time, energy, and money in taking care of your face but stop at the jawline, you’re leaving out two of the most delicate and expressive areas: the neck and décolleté skin.

 These areas are often neglected in daily skincare routines.
-Yet, they’re just as vulnerable — and sometimes more so — to dryness, sun exposure, gravity, friction, and lifestyle habits.
-Over time, the result can be visible: fine lines, uneven tone, sagging, and that unmistakable mismatch between your radiant face and the tired-looking skin below it.
+Yet, they’re just as vulnerable and sometimes more so to dryness, sun exposure, gravity, friction, and lifestyle habits.
+Over time, you might notice changes in texture or tone, and sometimes a difference in how the skin on your neck and décolleté looks compared to your face.

-In this guide, you’ll learn why these areas matter, the unique challenges they face, and a detailed plan to keep them smooth, hydrated, and youthful-looking with just a few smart habits.
+In this guide, you’ll learn why these areas matter, the unique challenges they face, and a detailed plan to keep them smooth, hydrated, maintained, and refreshed with just a few smart habits.

-To care for this region properly, it’s important to understand why it’s different from the rest of your skin — especially your face.
+To care for this lower region properly, you must understand why its anatomical structure is vastly different from your face.

 Thin Skin Structure

 The skin on your neck and upper chest is thinner and more fragile.
-It contains fewer oil glands, which means it dries out easily and doesn’t have the same natural protective barrier your facial skin does.
+It contains fewer oil glands, which means it dries out easily and doesn’t have the same natural protection your facial skin does.

 Constant Movement

 Your neck is constantly moving.
-Every time you tilt your head, stretch, or check your phone, you’re creating motion in the skin — and over time, that movement creates lines and folds.
+Every time you tilt your head, stretch, or check your phone, you’re creating motion in the skin and may contribute to the formation of lines and folds over time.

 Gravity

 Unlike the skin on your face, which is supported by bone structure, the skin on your neck and chest sits on softer muscle and tissue.
-This makes it more prone to sagging due to gravity.
+This makes it more susceptible to changes over time.

 Sun Exposure

-Think about how often these areas are exposed — especially when wearing open shirts, tank tops, or dresses.
-Unfortunately, they usually left without SPF, making it a prime target for sunspots, uneven pigmentation, and premature wrinkles.
+Think about how often these areas are exposed, especially when wearing open shirts, tank tops, or dresses.
+Unfortunately, these areas are often left without SPF, which sun exposure may contribute to dryness or uneven tone over time.

 Most people stop their skincare routine at the jawline.
-That means no cleanser, no serum, no moisturizer, and — most importantly — no sunscreen.
-Over years, this neglect shows.
+That means no cleanser, no serum, no moisturizer, and most importantly, no sunscreen.
+Over the years, this neglect shows.

 Daily Care Routine: Step-by-Step